 Applicants must also demonstrate sufficient assets and income to possess a racehorse.
 Individuals, corporations and private groups (syndicates) may own racehorses, and the number enrolled in membership corporations has been increasing recently.
 Also, trainers, trainer's assistants, jockeys, stable hands and others who have direct contact with racing operations and racehorses may not become horse owners.
 JRA began accepting applications for owner registration for foreign persons who are non-Japanese residents in 2009.
 Further, details on this process are available at https://japanracing.jp/en/horsemen/jra_rules/rules_racing.html#c2

 Ensuring Integrity

 1. Horses entering races

 Horses must be stabled either at a training center or at the racecourse stables 10 to 15 days before a race to ensure integrity in horse racing and proper quarantine measures.
-Stabling horses for a certain period until the day of the race and managing them is necessary to gain the credibility of racing fans.

 2. Jockeys